Cambridge University Library: The new library

 Following an initiative by A. F. Scholfield (librarian from 1923 to 1949), it was decided to build a larger facility.
 The site selected comprised the 8 acre joint cricket field of King's and Clare Colleges.
 During the First World War, a large part of the site had been requisitioned by the War Office to create the 1st Eastern General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
 The hospital had 1,700 beds at its height and treated some 70,000 casualties between 1914 and 1919.

-The new University Library building was designed by Giles Gilbert Scott, who also designed the neighbouring Clare Memorial Court (part of Clare College), and was constructed between 1931 and 1934.
+The new University Library building was designed by Giles Gilbert Scott, who also designed the neighbouring Clare Memorial Court (part of Clare College).
+It was constructed between 1931 and 1934.
 It is a Grade II listed building.
-Inside are a number of 17th and 18th century bookcases including the ones designed for the old University Library by James Essex in 1731–34.
-The funds for the new library were raised by the colleges and private donors.
+Inside are a number of 17th- and 18th-century bookcases including those designed for the old University Library by James Essex in 1731–34.
+The funds for the new library were raised by colleges and from private donors.
 The American philanthropist John D. Rockefeller provided the largest part of the funds for the library's construction.
 Sensing that it needed a grander entrance, Rockefeller persuaded the architect to add the distinctive front-facing tower.
 The tower can be seen for several miles around Cambridge.
+The bronze main entrance and the aluminium bronze screens to the reading room were made by H. H. Martyn & Co.

 The building bears a resemblance to Scott's industrial architecture, including Bankside Power Station (now Tate Modern).
 The library tower stands 157 ft tall, 6 ft shorter than the top of St John's College Chapel and 10 ft taller than the peak of King's College Chapel.
-Supposedly, in opening the building, Neville Chamberlain referred to it as "this magnificent erection": contrary to popular belief, pornographic material is not stored in the tower.

 The library has been extended several times through ground annexes and underground extensions which allowed for new legal deposit documents to be stored.
 The main building houses the Japanese and Chinese collections in the Aoi Pavilion, an extension donated by Tadao Aoi and opened in 1998.

 The University Library has also built a large storage facility in Ely which has more than 100 kilometres of shelving for future legal deposit books and periodicals.
 Work on a £17.1 million off-site facility to house the growing collection finished in 2018 and provides Cambridge University with one of the largest library storage buildings in the world.